wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/3-navigate-content.md

 The visual fills the entire canvas, and you can still hover to view details and access the Filters pane.

-If the view isn’t big enough, open that same visual in *full screen mode* so that it fills your entire screen.
+If the view isn’t large enough, open that same visual in *full screen mode* so that it fills your entire screen.
 Notice that all the menu bars disappear, except for the Filters pane.

 ![Full screen mode](../media/1-3/power-bi-full-screen.png)